YutoYuto990/discord.py-2.0.0a-slashcommand-example/README.md

 > discordbot's permission to use slashcommand

-You have to add check to `use slashcommand` in discord developer portal when you install your bot to your server.
+You have to add check to `use slashcommand` and `applicationcommand` in discord developer portal when you install your bot to your server.

 ## Point
 It will take from 10seconds to 5minutes to reflect.